adityapalnitkar/adityapalnitkar.github.io/_posts/2017-2-19-Week-Five.md

 ## Tip of the week ##

 As computer science students, most of us spend a lot time sitting at a desk working on a computer.
 In college and industry, exercise and maintaining a good posture is crucial.
-With the [7 Minute Workout](http://well.blogs.nytimes.com/2013/05/09/the-scientific-7-minute-workout/) ([Android](https://play.google.com/store/apps/details?id=com.popularapp.sevenmins), [iOS](https://itunes.apple.com/us/app/7-minute-workout-free-daily/id650762525)), you can always squeeze some high-intensity exercise.
+With the [7 Minute Workout](http://well.blogs.nytimes.com/2013/05/09/the-scientific-7-minute-workout/) ([Android](https://play.google.com/store/apps/details?id=com.popularapp.sevenmins), [iOS](https://itunes.apple.com/us/app/7-minute-workout-free-daily/id650762525)), you can always squeeze in some high-intensity exercise.
 Breaking a quick sweat every day is better than skipping exercise entirely, especially when free time is tight.
 You'll notice an increase in overall productivity and a decrease in stress.
 Try it out!

 That's it for week five, thanks for reading!